ic17rey/web-scraping-challenge/README.md

 # Web Scraping Challenge - Mission to Mars

-This challenge requires taht a web application be built for scraping data related to the Mission to Mars.
+This challenge requires that a web application be built for scraping data related to the Mission to Mars.
 The data and images will be displayed in a single HTML page.

 ### Project setup